angelaxzhu/MAIS202/README.md

 # Future Works
 - Change the colour of text if it's resistant/ non-resistant
 - Include other factors like geography
-- Extend to other drugs
+- Extend to other drugs => find a way to find appropriate unitigs